Heath Charnock: History

 Heath Charnock has been variously recorded as Charnock in 1271; Cernok, Heath Charnock, Hest Chernnoke, Est Chernoke in 1278, Chernocke Gogard in 1284, Hechernok, Heghchernok, Hethevchernoc, Hethchernok, Gogardeschernok and Hethchernock in 1292.

 In the Middle Ages Heath Charnock was part of the Penwortham fee held by Randle de Marsey and then by the Ferrers.

 By 1288 there were two subordinate manors, one held by Thomas Banastre and one by William Gogard.
 The Banastre manor was acquired by John de Harrington and then the first Lord Mounteagle whose family held it until 1574 when it was sold to Thomas Walmsley and Robert Charnock.
 Walmsley sold his portion to Thomas Standish of Duxbury whose family eventually acquires the Charnock portion.

 William Gogard was styled 'lord of Heath Charnock' and the township often called Charnock Gogard up to the 17th century.
 By sales and partitions this manor eventually disappeared except for a portion known as Hall o' th' Hill which was held by the Asshawe family by marriage but which was never a manor.

 The hearth tax return for 1666 shows that there were 68 hearths in the township, 18 were accounted for in the houses of William Radley and Peter Shaw.

 The Street was another ancient estate held by a family of the same name.

 Governance

 Heath Charnock was a township in the Standish ecclesiastical parish in the Leyland hundred in Lancashire.
 It became part of the Chorley Rural Sanitary District from 1875 to 1894, and part of the Chorley Rural District from 1894 to 1974.

 Since 1974, it has been a civil parish of the Borough of Chorley which is governed by 47 councillors, elected for four year terms to represent wards in the borough.
 In May 2010 the constitution of the Chorley council was Conservatives had 27 seats, Labour 15 seats, Liberal Democrats 3 seats and Independents 2 seats.
-Heath Charnock is part of the Heath Charnock and Rivington ward and in 2012 elected a Labour councillor, Kim Snape.
+Heath Charnock is part of the Chorley South East and Heath Charnock ward and has two Labour councillors, and one Reform Councillor.